 The expenses incurred in respect of the organization of the Partnership and the offering of the units (the "Organizational Expenses") amounted to \$85,843, including HST and were initially paid by the Manager.
-Such amount included legal costs associated with the offering documents and the formation of the Partnership, legal costs associated with the Partnership agreement that were incurred by the Manager and registration costs.
+Such amount included legal and resignation costs associated with the formation of the Partnership and its related offering documents that were incurred by the Manager.
 The Manager is entitled to reimbursement for the Organizational Expenses incurred with respect to the Partnership.